 Foster carers are classed as self-employed and receive considerable tax relief on any income earned as a carer.
 Swiis further provides a number of other ad hoc payments to our carers to help towards the exceptional costs of looking after children.
 This may include support towards clothing, equipment and activities.
 All additional payments are made on a case by case basis and will be in addition to your weekly fee.
 All new carers taking their first placement will receive a start-up payment of £200 to help with the initial costs of fostering, such as equipment or essential sundries.
 Many other fostering organisations do not provide such enhanced benefits to its carers.

-Fostering allowances and fees received for fostering are fully disregarded for the purposes of calculating entitlement to means-tested benefits and where a (Secondary) foster carer may be searching for work, they can continue to receive jobseeker’s allowance, income support and employment and support allowance.
-The Fostering Network provides further information.
+Fostering allowances and fees received for fostering are fully disregarded for the purposes of calculating entitlement to means tested benefits and where a (Secondary) foster carer may be searching for work, they will be able to continue to receive jobseeker’s allowance, income support and employment and support allowance.

-There’s a fixed tax exemption of up to £10,000 per year which is shared equally among any foster carers in the same household.
-This means you don’t have to pay tax on the first £10,000 income (after expenses) you make from fostering.
+There is a fixed tax exemption of up to £18,140 per year (called Qualifying Care Relief) which is shared equally among any foster carers in the same household.
+This means you don’t have to pay tax on the first £18,140 of the income you make from fostering per year.

 The HMRC have also created a dedicated Foster Care eLearning package which offers Foster Carers guidance, advice and practical tips relating to tax and National Insurance.